 The Board is responsible for satisfying itself annually, or more frequently as required, that management has developed and implemented an effective risk management framework.
 Detailed work on this task is delegated to the Audit and Risk Committee and reviewed by the Board.
-This review took place in 2019.
+This review took place in 2020.
 The Audit and Risk Committee assists the Board in overseeing the Company's risk profile and is responsible for overseeing management's action in the identification, management and reporting of material business risks.
+The Board also receives regular reports through the Audit and Risk Committee and the Sustainability Committee to satisfy itself that the Company is operating with due regard to the risk appetite set by the Board.